Problems investment managers face due to vendors’ legacy technology

 Technical debt, unlike financial debt, can’t be measured.
 It’s a bit like carrying an (invisible) weight around – or trying to ride a bike with square wheels.
 Unfortunately, technical debt is a common challenge investment managers face, which can be a big source of frustration for you if you’re still using legacy technology provided by software vendors that haven’t modernised their tools.

-In this post, we’ll explain what technical debt is from a business perspective, why technical debt matters to your business and how you can find out if your vendor has a lot of it or not.
-With these insights, we’ll help you establish whether your vendor’s technical debt and legacy technology is holding your business development back, what you can do about it, and whether switching to a provider like Limina can help you curb technical debt.
+In this post, we’ll explain what technical debt is from a business perspective, why tech debt matters to your business and how you can find out if your vendor has a lot of it or not.
+With these insights, we’ll help you establish whether your vendor’s technology debt and legacy technology is holding your business development back, what you can do about it, and whether switching to a provider like Limina can help you curb tech debt.

 We were running one of the established hosted solutions, and certainly had some challenges.
 The software was very complex since it had grown over a long time, which made it difficult to onboard new team members and some portfolio managers even retreated back to spreadsheets in the end.
 Change management was another challenge, we had to rely on external consultants to perform upgrade projects and implement new functionality.
 This resulted high total cost of ownership and slow delivery of enhancements, which in the end impaired our ability to provide the best return for our investors.